processone/docs.ejabberd.im/content/get-started/index.md

-The best way to start developing for ejabberd is to clone, watch and star the [project](https://www.github.com/processone/ejabberd), to get in touch on our developer chatroom (ejabberd@conference.jabber.ru) or to join [ejabberd community on StackOverflow](http://stackoverflow.com/questions/tagged/ejabberd?sort=newest).
+The best way to start developing for ejabberd is to clone, watch and star the [project](https://www.github.com/processone/ejabberd), to get in touch on our developer chatroom (ejabberd@conference.process-one.net) or to join [ejabberd community on StackOverflow](http://stackoverflow.com/questions/tagged/ejabberd?sort=newest).